oracle/cloudtestdrive/AppDev/cloud-native/ManualSetup/FullSetupFreeTier.md

 - Login to the Oracle Cloud Console
 - Open the `hamburger` menu (three bars on the top left)
 - Scroll down (if needed) to the `Database` section.
 Click on the `Autonomous Transaction Processing` menu option
-- If you need to select the **CTDOKE** compartment you created earlier in the Comparment selector on the left side of the page.
+- If you need to select the **CTDOKE** compartment you created earlier in the Compartment selector on the left side of the page.
 - Click on your database name in the list (it's a link)
 - On the database page click the `DB Connection` button
   - This will display a Database connection popup